duxsco/gpg-config-and-scripts/README.md

 ## Pull public keys

-GnuPG offers multiple mechanism to pull a public key.
-Following script tries out a predefined list of mechanism and lets you choose one of them for pulling the public key:
+GnuPG offers multiple mechanism to pull a public key. [pull.sh](bin/pull.sh) tries out a predefined list of mechanism and lets you choose one of them for pulling the public key:

 ![man.sh](assets/pull.png)